IQSS/dataverse/doc/sphinx-guides/source/admin/integrations.rst

 An open source, metadata driven data management system that is accessible through a host of different clients.

-The :ref:`integrations-dashboard` enables a pull of data from iRODs to a dataset in Dataverse.
+The :ref:`integrations-dashboard` enables a pull of data from iRODS to a dataset in Dataverse.

 .. _integrations-dashboard: